wilsonliaows/docs/connectors/xero.md

 This is a warning caused by the app connection somehow getting disconnected.

 #### Solution:
-Try this three steps:
+Try these three steps:
 1. Stop the recipe
 2. Reconnect to Xero
 3. Start the recipe again

-### Xero Error: A validation exception occurred; Payments can only be made against authorized documents; Payment amount exceeds the amount outstanding on this document
+### Xero error: A validation exception occurred; Payments can only be made against authorized documents; Payment amount exceeds the amount outstanding on this document

 #### Error:
 A validation exception occurred; Payments can only be made against authorized documents; Payment amount exceeds the amount outstanding on this document.